suetco/suet/docs/installation.md

 - Enable Cloud functions in the dashboard
 - Click on **Create Function**
 - Enter your preferred name (e.g suet-hooks)
 - In the trigger section, select **HTTP trigger**.
-Note the **URL**, that will be your webhook
+Note the **URL**, that will be your webhook URL
 - Edit `workers/hooks/index.js` and enter your MongoDB URL.
 (No environment variable in Google cloud or I wasn’t looking hard enough)
 - Copy the content of the file and paste in the index.js section of the Cloud function.
 - Copy the content of `workers/hooks/package.json` and paste in the package.json section
 - Select or create a **Stage bucket**.
-The stage bucket is simply where the code staged so you can use anything here
+The stage bucket is simply where the code is staged.
+You can use anything here
 - In **Function to execute**, enter `handler`
 - Save